luke-b/VueJs-Canvas-App/README.md

 http://localhost:8080/image-lab.html<br />

 (2)<br />
-Today I designed the UI usign material components from 'vue material'.
+Today I designed the UI using material components from 'vue material'.
 The user flow is simple.
 The entry screen contains an file upload input and a gallery to pick images from.
 When the image is selected and uploaded a 'light-box' window pops up with the original and the processed mosaic image.<br />